 What is the Pell Grant?

 The Pell Grant is a federal grant given to students to pay for school.
 The amount you get is based on your Expected Family Contribution (EFC).
-Most ETV students receive the full amount of the Pell Grant (just over $6,000/year for the 2018-2019 school year) because their EFC is low.
-If you are married or you’ve been adopted, you’re spouse or family’s income can count towards your EFC which can affect your Pell Grant eligibility.
+Most ETV students receive the full amount of the Pell Grant (just over $6,000/year for the 2019-2020 school year) because their EFC is low.
+But, if you are married or you’ve been adopted, your spouse or family’s income counts towards your EFC, so you might not get the full amount or you might not get anything at all.

 How do I get the Pell Grant?